Cairi-S/tom-poulson/README.md

 - Visiting the site for the first time, I am looking for clearly documented experience to know if I should consider making a booking.
     * The About text on the Home page quickly demonstrates accolades the musician has achieved.
-    * The Reviews featured on the home page reference the musicians artistry and musicality directly.
+    * The Reviews featured on the home page reference the musician's artistry and musicality directly.
     * The Ensembles and Projects page showcases the highly sought after groups the musician is a member of and the unique projects the musician has helped develop.

 Returning Visitor Goals:
 - As a Returning Visitor, I want to easily navigate to the Contact page to enquire about the musicians availability.
-    * Each page can access the contact page quickly and easily either via the navbar at the top of the page or via the Call to Action button further down the page.
+    * All pages can navigte to the contact page quickly and easily either via the navbar or via the Contact link further down the page.
 - As a Returning Visitor, I want to find up to date testimonials and reviews of the performers work.
     * The Home page has recent reviews of performances from reputable sources.
 Over time these reviews will change to reflect more recent performance reviews.
 - As a Returning Visitor, I want to find links to ensembles and projects that the musician is a part of to see their range.